-Sermon Assessment.
+Exhortation Assessment.

-Sermons will be evaluated based on the instruction given in Communication 1.
+Exhortations will be evaluated based on the instruction given in Communication 1.
 This includes:

-- Exegetically sound does this sermon show a grasp of the original meaning of this passage as a whole in the context of the book in which it is found? - Expository does the sermon clearly and faithfully expound the meaning of this text?
-This does not mean verse by verse commentary, but that the sermon faithfully expounds the authorial intent of a single scripture passage in its context. - Unified Does the sermon have a Big Idea (proposition) in indicative/imperative form which is what the whole sermon is about?
+Exegetically sound - does this message show a grasp of the original meaning of this passage as a whole in the context of the book in which it is found?

+- Expository does the message clearly and faithfully expound the meaning of this text?
+This does not mean verse by verse commentary, but that the message faithfully expounds the authorial intent of a single scripture passage in its context. - Unified Does the message have a Big Idea (proposition) in indicative/imperative form which is what the whole message is about?
 Do the main points clearly develop the Big Idea?
-Did you answer the question clearly "What is this sermon about?" - Progression Does the sermon proposition and outline have an argument?
+Did you answer the question clearly "What is this message about?" - Progression Does the message proposition and outline have an argument?
 Do the main points build upon one another?
 Is it persuasive? - Application since Scripture was inspired by God for the purpose of transforming his people in every age (Rom.
 15.4; 2 Tim.
-3.16), the sermon must contain application throughout which is legitimately based upon the meaning of the scripture text and relevant to the contemporary listener.
+3.16), the message must contain application throughout which is legitimately based upon the meaning of the scripture text and relevant to the contemporary listener.
 Did you answer the question in the Big Idea and the main points "What do you want me to do?"? - Redemptive since the person and work of Christ is the hermeneutical key to Scripture and the decisive point of redemptive history (Luke 24; Gal.
 4.4-5), exposition and application must point to, draw from, and depend upon His person and work.
-This may be done in numerous ways within a sermon, taking into account the preaching occasion (context, audience, pastoral purpose etc.) as well as the specific Scripture text.
-For example, it may be done throughout the sermon, at the beginning with what follows being the implications, near the end to provide ultimate resolution, and a number other ways.
-The primary basis to determine your redemptive angle ("Christ focus") will be determined by your scripture text. - Clarity structure, choice of words and phrases, appropriate and compelling use of language, clarity of sermon points, ability to be followed by listeners, recapitulations and transitions, elocution, etc. should be clear. - Delivery voice, gestures, eye contact, pace, absence of distracting elements.
+This may be done in numerous ways within a message, taking into account the speaking occasion (context, audience, pastoral purpose etc.) as well as the specific Scripture text.
+For example, it may be done throughout the message, at the beginning with what follows being the implications, near the end to provide ultimate resolution, and a number other ways.
+The primary basis to determine your redemptive angle ("Christ focus") will be determined by your scripture text. - Clarity structure, choice of words and phrases, appropriate and compelling use of language, clarity of main points, ability to be followed by listeners, recapitulations and transitions, elocution, etc. should be clear. - Delivery voice, gestures, eye contact, pace, absence of distracting elements.

-Each student is to read his scripture text, either preceded or followed by a prayer for illumination, before beginning his sermon.
-I.e., the reading of scripture should be a distinct element of worship, not buried inside the sermon after the introduction or later.
-Every sermon should be concluded with a prayer sealing the Word and supplication for the application of the thesis.
+Each student is to read the scripture text, either preceded or followed by a prayer for illumination, before beginning their message.
+I.e., the reading of scripture should be a distinct element of worship, not buried inside the message after the introduction or later.
+Every message should be concluded with a prayer sealing the Word and supplication for the application of the thesis.